 - Clean up immediately.
 Once you’re finished, immediately clean your sprayer until the water comes out clear.
 Also clean up any stained concrete or other surfaces before the paint can fully dry.

 - Let it dry completely.
 Check the manufacturer’s recommended drying time.
 You’ll be able to get back out in your yard in as little as 30 minutes, or you may have to wait as much as 24 hours.
+The smell should also dissipate automatically, no need to take precautions as you would when painting indoors.

 Sources: Lawnlift and Envirocolor